arnavmeduri/cs372-final-project/config/prompts.md

 - Explain the company's business in simple terms
 - Include specific details from the context (numbers, facts, etc.)
 - Use clear, accessible language (explain technical terms)
-- Cite sources with [1], [2], etc. when referencing specific information
 - Help investors understand what this company actually does and how it operates

 Focus on extracting real information from the provided context rather than generic statements.